The Mansfield Hotel — Closed Permanently

 But what I really like is the hotel’s A Tale of Two Cities vibe.
 You see Paris when you look at the polished wood banisters and wrought iron stair guards on the twin staircases connecting the floors.

 And the compact wood-paneled library near the front door?
 Pure London, with floor-to-ceiling book shelves, a library ladder and a fireplace, gas-jetted but potent.
-The leather club chairs invite you to hang out and the espresso/cappuccino/tea machine spews its brew 24/7.
+Leather club chairs invite you to hang out, and many do.
+The place can get crowded.

 Alas, the hotel looks unloved in places.
 The library, while clean, appears more perfunctory than personable.
-The bookshelves cry out for curation (and restocking — does anyone really look at leather-bound encyclopedias anymore?).
-And the front of the building is currently wrapped in a wood construction apron.
-Let’s hope the latter means good things are on the way.
+And the bookshelves cry out for curation — and restocking — does anyone really look at leather-bound encyclopedias?

-Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete (and sadly, looking a bit worn on a recent visit).
+Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete.

-The rooms I saw had imposing rectangular upholstered headboards and were kitted out in manly blacks, tans and creams (a nod to the Mansfield’s origins as a men’s hotel?) with down comforters, 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — ebony-stained hardwood floors.
+The rooms I saw had imposing rectangular upholstered headboards and were kitted out in manly blacks, tans and creams (a nod to the Mansfield’s origins as a men’s hotel?).
+The throw pillow adds a splash of color.
+Expect 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — good-looking ebony-stained hardwood floors.

 Bathrooms are smartly renovated, most with large stall showers in lieu of tubs.
 Request a front room if you like streetscapes (and don’t mind street noise).

-Food and Drink: A complimentary continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in the book-lined lounge next to the lobby.
+Food and Drink: A continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in M Bar.
+It’s free if you book directly with the hotel, but costs $10 if you book through a third party.
 There’s no restaurant, but room service is available at breakfast and dinner (and the neighborhood is packed with restaurants).

 M Bar serves pricey, trendy drinks (Violet’s Blueberry Martini, the house quaff, costs $15) under a magnificent ceiling.
 The mood was congenial on a Saturday evening as a School of Norah Jones singer performed on an electric piano.
 Sipping a Mansfield Elixir (Stoli Vodka, ginger liqueur, honey and lemon — a cold remedy with punch) I listened as a jovial table of eight nearby discussed politics.
 And the two women next to me, fresh from an excursion to Chanel, unveiled their purchases (the entire room oohed and aaahed).